Paul Manafort Wardrobe Trial Enters Its Third Day with a Salty Judge

 Just reading the comments from the media makes it clear that reporters are prejudiced by the way the prosecutors are presenting the goods Manafort bought.
 The left-wing ‘reporters’ are calling his spending ‘pathological’.
 Some are claiming he was making up for a small part of his anatomy.
 North Korea could bomb Guam and they would only take a quick break to cover it.
 All they care about is sensationalism.

 Manafort might well have violated tax and bank laws but the 305 years in prison that he is facing seems excessive.
+That’s especially true since it usually draws a sentence of less than a year-and-a-half.

 The prosecution said today that they “have every intention of calling Rick Gates” as a witness.
 He is the key witness who knows where the bodies are buried.
 He allegedly buried a few himself.